huht3k/Deep_Learning/README.md

 ### weight_init.py
 > Xavier initialization
 # DataAug
 > Data augmentation for object detection with python 3.5
+> Ugly but it works
 # object_detect_interface
 > Interface for object detection of real time video with python 3.5
 # face_structure